-Everyone's favourite fruity tipple, now in ice lolly form.
-Strawberries, cucumber and mint, all the components of your go-to summer staple whizzed up into something super cool.
-Easy to make and prepped in just 15 minutes these lollies are definitely worth the effort.
+Everyone's favourite fruity tipple, now in ice lolly form, with strawberries, cucumber and mint – all the components of your go-to summer staple whizzed up into something super cool.
+Easy to make and prepped in just 15 minutes, these lollies are definitely worth the effort.

 Mango, chilli & tequila ice lollies